 The gap between knowing and doing isn't information.
 If information fixed people, every therapist would be perfectly mentally healthy.
 They're not.

-Both look different on the surface.
+I've noticed people avoid their actual feelings through two seemingly opposite strategies: reaching for more or recoiling from everything.
 One looks like growth, the other like stagnation.
-But they're the same movement: evacuation.
+But they're the same movement underneath - evacuation.
 Getting rid of feelings rather than having them.

+Some people learned early that feeling good is safer than feeling real.
+They're in therapy, yes, but also doing breathwork, microdosing, cold plunging, manifesting.
+They've turned healing into a full-time job.
 They can't just be sad - they have to transform it into growth.
 Can't just rest - it has to be "radical self-care."
 Can't just eat lunch - it needs to optimise their gut microbiome.

 Every feeling gets immediately processed into content, every experience metabolised into wisdom.
 They're not living their life; they're optimising it.
 And optimisation is just another word for control.